-For most of us, a long day of travelling means a day full of coffee and snacking.
+For most of us, a long day of traveling means a day full of coffee and snacks.
 Throw in some sugary energy drinks, and you’ve got a recipe for lingering aftertastes and bad breath.
-Keep a pack of gum or mint-flavoured candies with you at all time, and you won’t have to give oral hygiene a second thought until you finally get the satisfaction of giving your teeth a proper brushing.
+Keep a pack of gum or mint-flavored candies with you at all times, and you won’t have to give oral hygiene a second thought until you finally get the satisfaction of giving your teeth a proper brushing.

 You might not in normal circumstances need an especially strong deodorant, but for peace of mind and physical comfort, it may well be worth getting one just for your travels.
 A deodorant that gives 48-hour coverage will save you from having to constantly rummage through your bag to reapply throughout the day, after all.

 The greatest health and beauty tip of them all; stay hydrated!
 Carry a bottle of water with you at all times.
 Cold water will help cool you down when you’re feeling uncomfortably hot, and the hydration will help keep your skin glowing.
 Water will also help alleviate headaches, nausea, bloating and countless other unpleasant or stress-inducing conditions to experience when traveling.